peterhagenson/weekend-jquery-server-calculator/README.md

 -input fields attached to = button

 - click listener attached to container # of the operator container
-  - find closest button, pull the text from the symbol on the button, assign it to a variable
+  - find closest button, pull the text from the symbol on the button, assign it to a variable that gets packaged in an object along with the values entered into the two input fields, and send it to the server via ajax

 To see the fully functional site, please visit: DEPLOYED VERSION OF APP

-Screen Shot
-Include one or two screen shots of your project here (optional).
-Remove if unused.

 Prerequisites
 Link to software that is required to install the app (e.g. node).